PrajitR/PrajitR.github.io/_posts/2014-04-20-d3-source-walkthrough-pt1.md

       };
     }

-    // recurse over next level
+    // Recurse over next level.
     valuesByKey.forEach(setter);
     return object;
   }

+  // Converts regular tree into tree of objects with "key" and "value" properties.
-  // converts tree into array of key-value pairs function entries(map, depth) {
+  // Also allows you to sort the keys of each level. function entries(map, depth) {
-    // base case of leaves
+    // Base case of leaves.
     if (depth >= keys.length) return map;

     var array = [],
         sortKey = sortKeys[depth++];

-    // create an array of k-v pairs (recurse if necessary) map.forEach(function(key, keyMap) {
+    // Create an array of k-v pairs, using recursion for the values. map.forEach(function(key, keyMap) {
       array.push({key: key, values: entries(keyMap, depth)});
     });

-    // sort level if needed
+    // Sort current level if needed (sortKey is a comparator function). return sortKey
-    return sortKey
         ? array.sort(function(a, b) { return sortKey(a.key, b.key); })
         : array;